rintala/DD2423/lab1/answers_jr_lab1.md

 Thus, we can see how a high t-value => "wide" impulse-response => high variance => i.e. a blurrier picture, with higher frequencies

-- tendency if we have a low value (below 1) to become non-gaussian
+- There is a tendency, if we have a low t-value (below 1), for the distribution to become non-gaussian